City Loop: Parliament

 Parliament station opened in 1983 and serves the eastern end of the CBD.
 The station has entrances on Lonsdale Street and on Macarthur Street.
 The station gets its name from its proximity to the Parliament of Victoria.
 The station has interchanges with three tram routes on Nicholson Street and two tram routes on Macarthur Street.

 Melbourne Central

 Melbourne Central Station fare gates in 2017.

 Melbourne Central opened in 1981 as Museum Station.
 The station received its original name from the Melbourne Museum, which was located within the State Library of Victoria.
 The station's name was changed in 1997 to Melbourne Central following the 1991 redevelopment of the site above the station to Melbourne Central Shopping Centre and the relocation of the Melbourne Museum to a new building in Carlton Gardens.

 Melbourne Central station is unique as it has only one direct street-facing entrance to the station on Elizabeth Street, with a second entrance located inside of the shopping centre.
+There used to be a second street-facing entrance on Swanston Street, but that was removed as part of the development of Melbourne Central.
 The station interchanges with 15 bus routes on Lonsdale Street, three tram routes on Elizabeth street, eight tram routes on Swanston Street and two tram routes on La Trobe Street.